 When the agents entered Dr. Ford’s home, only moments after they had observed him enter with the package of cocaine, they found that the package had been opened and placed on a bed with a plate, a grinder and a Penthouse magazine.
 Agent Loftus acknowledged that the grinder is an instrument used to convert cocaine that is often granular when purchased, into a fine powder more suitable for inhaling.
 A straw and a mirror, two other objects commonly associated with the consumption of cocaine was found.
 In addition, small vials designed for consumption of cocaine and containing cocaine residue were recovered in the house.
 Certainly the circumstances under which the cocaine was recovered, raise a strong suggestion that at least some of the cocaine was about to be consumed by Dr. Ford.

-Aplt.'s Br. at 35.
+Aplt.’s Br. at 35.
 Dr. Ford also argues that items commonly used for narcotics distribution were absent from his home.
 For example, the search did not uncover any substance used to dilute cocaine, small plastic bags, vials or three to four inch squares of magazine paper.
 Further, no ledgers, receipts or notebooks indicating narcotics transactions were recovered.
 Dr. Ford argues that there are only three items found in his home which arguably intimate an intent to distribute: the gun, the scale and the $13,000 in cash.
-The government argues that these three items, together with the weight and purity of the cocaine, provide sufficient evidence to support a conviction.6
+The government argues that these three items, together with the weight and purity of the cocaine, provide sufficient evidence to support a conviction.
+6

-This court has held that scales, firearms and large amounts of cash are each probative of the intent to distribute narcotics. "[W]e have long 'recognized that in drug trafficking firearms have become "tools of the trade" and thus are probative of the existence of a drug conspiracy.' " United States v.
-Walters, 904 F.2d 765, 796 (1st Cir.1990) (citing United States v.
-Green, 887 F.2d 25, 27 (1st Cir.1989)).
-Dr. Ford does not dispute this but rather argues that the firearm has no tendency to prove that Dr. Ford was intending to distribute the cocaine.
-According to Dr. Ford, the weapon was found in a bedroom closet on a different floor from which the cocaine was found.
-Further, Dr. Ford was not armed when he picked up the package nor when the agents approached his house.
+This court has held that scales, firearms and large amounts of cash are each probative of the intent to distribute narcotics. “[W]e have long ‘recognized that in drug trafficking firearms have become “tools of the trade” and thus are probative of the existence of a drug conspiracy.’ ”

-There is other evidence in the record which supports the government's contention that the gun was used as a tool of the trade.
+There is other evidence in the record which supports the government’s contention that the gun was used as a tool of the trade.
 The gun, a .357 Magnum, was kept in the closet of the bedroom where Dr. Ford slept and on the same floor as the $13,000 in cash and the marijuana.
-Tr., vol. III at 88.
-Two loaded "speed loaders" were also located in the closet.
+Tr., vol. Ill at 88.
+Two loaded “speed loaders” were also located in the closet.
 Id.
-Finally, Dr. Ford acknowledged that one of the reasons he had the gun was for "personal protection" and that due to the marijuana and cocaine in the house he could not call the police if someone sought to break into his home.
+Finally, Dr. Ford acknowledged that one of the reasons he had the gun was for “personal protection” and that due to the marijuana and cocaine in the house he could not call the police if someone sought to break into his home.
 Tr., vol. II at 18-19.

 The government notes that Dr. Ford testified that he stopped making payments for his rent, his car lease and his orthodontic practice yet he had $13,000 in cash on hand.
 Further, “when faced with a listing of his known expenses for the months prior to his arrest, Ford was unable to reconcile those expenses with the amount of cash he had on hand.”
 Aplee.’s Br. at 36.